NormalVR/Normcore-Documentation/versioned_docs/version-2/realtime/networked-physics.md

 import realtimeTransformSync from './networked-physics/realtime-transform-sync.mp4'

 # Networked Physics
-Unless you're casually perusing the docs, you're probably here because you put a [`RealtimeTransform`](./realtimetransform.md) component on something and it's not working the way you expect.
-Well, you're in luck.
-This page is designed to explain how `RealtimeTransform` works and some of the thinking necessary to get it to do what you want.
+If you're reading this, it's likely because you've added a [`RealtimeTransform`](./realtimetransform.md) component to something and it's not working the way you expect.
+This page explains how `RealtimeTransform` works and some of the thinking necessary to get it to do what you want.

 ## How physics works in Unity